joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

 In this section, you will explore the steps required to conduct effective design research, including:

-1. Understanding the organizational requirements.
+1. Understanding the organizational requirements
-2. Understanding the types of conversation patterns.
+2. Understanding the types of conversation patterns
 3. Managing Bot States
-4. Building a personality profile for you bot.
+4. Building a personality profile for you bot
 5. Customer Story: Progressive

 ### Section 1.1: Understanding the organizational requirements.